-No extra point options (only the final exam offers extra points option).
+No extra point options.
 Final exam is comprehensive.

 Grading Information

 Determination of Grades

 No make-ups exams except in case of verifiable emergency circumstances.
 Penalty for late submission, 5% for every 3 days up to 9 days, after that no submission is accepted (without counting weekends).
 Never email your assignments, always upload to Canvas.
 Rubrics and examples will be given.